Grief and Loss

 - Graduating or ending of life seasons

 There are also different types of grief that can occur.
 Anticipatory grief refers to grieving the loss before it even happens.
-Disenfranchised grief is when your loss is stigmatized, or can not be openly discussed which may make the grieving process much longer or more challenging.
+Disenfranchised grief is when your loss is stigmatized, or cannot be openly discussed, which may make the grieving process much longer or more challenging.
 Complicated grief refers to long-term grief that has not eased over time.
 Complicated grief can be hard to determine, but extended feelings that life is not worth living are cause for concern.
+In such cases, therapy mental health services can be an important part of recovery.

 The Grieving Process And Stages Of Grief